-Formal communication occurs in the Student-Parent-Teacher Conferences, Learning Journeys, the PYP Exhibition and other Parent-focused events.
+Formal communication occurs in the Student-Parent-Teacher Conferences, Snapshots of Learning, and other Parent-focused events.
 These events are organised through the year and communicated via SkoolBag.

 Parents/Caregivers are encouraged to discuss any questions, issues or celebrations with their class teacher as the first port of call.
 Please be aware that the mornings are a busy time, and usually not the preferred time for one-to-one conversations.
 It is preferred that a separate appointment be made with the teacher, at a mutually convenient time.